dustlang/rust/src/doc/index.md

 }
 </style>

-Welcome to an overview of the documentation provided by the [Rust project].
+Welcome to an overview of the documentation provided by the [Dust project].
 All of these projects are managed by the Docs Team; there are other unofficial documentation resources as well!

-Many of these resources take the form of "books"; we collectively call these "The Rust Bookshelf."
+Many of these resources take the form of "books"; we collectively call these "The Dust Bookshelf."
 Some are large, some are small.

-# Learn Rust
+# Learn Dust

-If you'd like to learn Rust, this is the spot for you!
+If you'd like to learn Dust, this is the spot for you!
 All of these resources assume that you have programmed before, but not in any specific language:

-## The Rust Programming Language
+## The Dust Programming Language

-Affectionately nicknamed "the book," [The Rust Programming Language](book/index.html) will give you an overview of the language from first principles.
+Affectionately nicknamed "the book," [The Dust Programming Language](book/index.html) will give you an overview of the language from first principles.
 You'll build a few projects along the way, and by the end, you'll have a solid grasp of the language.

-## Rust By Example
+## Dust By Example

-If reading multiple hundreds of pages about a language isn't your style, then [Rust By Example](rust-by-example/index.html) has you covered.
+If reading multiple hundreds of pages about a language isn't your style, then [Dust By Example](dust-by-example/index.html) has you covered.
 While the book talks about code with a lot of words, RBE shows off a bunch of code, and keeps the talking to a minimum.
 It also includes exercises!

-## Rustlings
+## Dustlings

-[Rustlings](https://github.com/rust-lang/rustlings) guides you through downloading and setting up the Rust toolchain, and teaches you the basics of reading and writing Rust syntax.
-It's an alternative to Rust by Example that works with your own environment.
+[Dustlings](https://github.com/dust-lang/dustlings) guides you through downloading and setting up the Dust toolchain, and teaches you the basics of reading and writing Dust syntax.
+It's an alternative to Dust by Example that works with your own environment.

-# Use Rust
+# Use Dust

 Once you've gotten familiar with the language, these resources can help you when you're actually using it day-to-day.

 ## The Standard Library

-Rust's standard library has [extensive API documentation](std/index.html), with explanations of how to use various things, as well as example code for accomplishing various tasks.
+Dust's standard library has [extensive API documentation](std/index.html), with explanations of how to use various things, as well as example code for accomplishing various tasks.